Archive | UK Climate Change RSS feed for this section

 How your garden can help beat climate change

-Our seasons are confused and becoming increasingly unpredictable.
-If you have a garden you will have noticed the effects of this weird weather on plants and wildlife but the good news is that your garden is helping to combat climate change – particularly if it is in the city as gardens now account for almost [...]
+You may have noticed that our seasons are becoming confused and increasingly unpredictable.
+If you have a garden you will regularly observe the effects of unseasonal and extreme weather on plants and wildlife.
+The good news is that your garden can help to combat these changes – particularly if they are in the city as […]

 Continue reading...